brianspiering/quotes_from_me/quotes_from_others.md

 "For every complex problem there is an answer that is clear, simple, and wrong."
 — H. L. Mencken

+"Users want functionality, not code."
+– A smart programmer

+"I try to minimize the amount of code I write.
+Each line of code is just another chance for a typo."
+— A smart, unknown programmer

 "Engineers believe that if it ain’t broke, it doesn’t have enough features yet."
 — Scott Adams

 "The first virtue of a software engineer is laziness — we are going to copy code from people smarter than us."
 — paraphrasing James Aspnes

-"We reject:kings, presidents, and voting.
-We believe in: rough consensus and running code"
+"The sooner you start to code, the longer the program will take."
+– Roy Carlson

+"The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time."
-— Dave Clark
+— Tom Cargill

-"Be conservative in what you do, be liberal in what you accept from others.
-Be conservative in what you send, be liberal in wh at you accept."
+"The purpose of computing is insight, not numbers."
-— Postel's law
+— Richard Hamming

+"If you can’t write it down in English, you can’t code it."
+– Peter Halpern

 "You can't make it better until you make it work."
 — McBryan's Law

-"If you can’t write it down in English, you can’t code it."
-– Peter Halpern

-"Users want functionality, not code."
-– A smart programmer

-"I try to minimize the amount of code I write.
-Each line of code is just another chance for a typo."
-— A smart, unknown programmer

 "We have to realize that computers are simulators and then figure out what to simulate."
 — Alan Kay